dbarzin/mercator/README.md

 ## Introduction

 Computer attacks occur in a constantly changing environment.
-To meet these challenges, it is necessary to implement a global approach to approach to risk management within the organization.
+To meet these challenges, it is necessary to implement a global approach to risk management within the organization.

-The Information System mapping allows to have a global view of all the elements that constitute the information system in order to of the elements that make up the information system to obtain a better readability and therefore a better control.
+The mapping of the Information System allows to have a global view of all the elements which constitute the information system to obtain a better readability, and thus a better control.

 The elaboration of a cartography participates in the protection, the defense and the resilience of the information system.
-It is an essential tool for the control of its information system (IS) and is an obligation for Operators of Vital Importance (OIV) and is part of a global risk management and is part of a global risk management approach.
+It is an essential tool for the control of its information system (IS) and is an obligation for Operators of Vital Importance (OVI) and is part of a global risk management and is part of a global risk management approach.

 ## Major functions
 - View management (ecosystem, information system, administration, logical, applications, and physical)